 - Solar compatible.
 Make sure you order an extra CT clam so you can make use of all the Zappi 2 features that come with solar generation.
 (One of the best chargers for solar.
 There are lots and lots of extras available.
 It’s great.
 The extra features require extra pieces of equipment but they take this to a whole new level!
-You can balance your home solar use from hot water generation to EV charging, battery storage, etc. It stops your battery from draining as an example if you have your EV on charge.)⭐️👏
+You can balance your home solar use from hot water generation to EV charging, battery storage, etc. It stops your battery from draining for example if you have your EV on charge.)⭐️👏

-- 3 modes of charging – Fast, Eco, and Eco Plus. ⭐️👏 (Eco plus is solar only, Eco adjust to supply based on your home energy use and availability of free solar and Fast will charge the EV at the fastest rate and will import grid electricity if there is insufficient surplus generated power.)
+- 3 modes of charging – Fast, Eco, and Eco Plus. ⭐️👏 (Eco plus is solar only, Eco adjusts to supply based on your home energy use and availability of free solar and Fast will charge the EV at the fastest rate and will import grid electricity if there is insufficient surplus generated power.)

 - Graphical back-lit LCD screen for ease of use ⭐️ (I really like this the displays also shows where the energy is coming from eg grid, solar etc.)

 - Charging status light shaped like a thunderbolt- When the unit is using 100% solar or wind it turns green 💚.
 It turns pink when it connected, white when charging from the grid only, yellow when charging from the grid and solar or wind and blue charge completed.
 (There’s a red option but we don’t want to see that as there’s an error 🤷♀️)

 - Can view lots of data on the app. (looks similar to the Tesla app) Monitoring the flow of the energy from solar to your home, the charger, to the grid, etc BUT this additional feature requires an extra CT clamp. (£15 per additional CT clamp)